 An Táin Bó Cúailnge: Ireland’s National Epic

 Of the vast body of ancient literature captured in the four cycles (or collections) of Irish mythology, An Táin Bó Cúailnge may be the most important and beloved story of them all.
-When you’re learning Irish, whether in a classroom or online, you’re likely to soon come across this classic story.
+If you have been learning Irish for a while, it’s very possible that your múinteoir has mentioned this classic tale.
 Sometimes referred to in English as The Cattle Raid of Cooley, or—more commonly, The Táin, the tale sees the men of Ulster and their hero Cú Chulainn square off against Queen Méabh (sometimes referred to as Medb) and the people of Connacht in a fight over the prized bull Donn Cuailnge.

 Set in the first century, The Táin is the central story in the Ulster Cycle and contains the daring feats of the half-god/half-human Cú Chulainn as he single-handedly stems the advance of Méabh’s troops into Ulster.
 Three written versions, or “recensions,” have survived, the earliest in a 12-century manuscript written in Old Irish.